 The Catholic Church has three sacraments for people who are dying.
+Also, we have new information for those with loved ones admitted to hospital during the COVID-19 coronavirus pandemic.

 The first is the Anointing of the Sick.
 A priest anoints the sick person on the forehead and hands with olive oil that has been blessed.
 As he does so he says: “Through this holy anointing may the Lord in his love and mercy help you with the grace of the Holy Spirit.
 May the Lord who frees you from sin save you and raise you up.”